reconciliation-api/specs/libs/README.md

-This folder contains a custom version of ReSpec, which supports citing by DOIs whose metadata are retrived via Crossref.
+This folder contains a custom version of ReSpec, which supports citing by DOIs whose metadata are retrieved via Crossref.

 The fork can be found here:
 https://github.com/respec/wetneb